blackjack2015/blackjack2015.github.io/_pages/about.md

 Qiang Wang is currently an Assistant Professor at Department of Computer Science and Technology, Harbin Institute of Technology, Shenzhen.
 Before that, he was a Research Assistant Professor at Department of Computer Science, Hong Kong Baptist University and a Senior Engineer at Tencent (Shenzhen).
 He received his B.E. degree from South China University of Technology in 2014, and his Ph.D. degree at Department of Computer Science, Hong Kong Baptist University, under supervision of [Prof. Xiaowen Chu](https://sites.google.com/view/chuxiaowen), in 2020.
 His research interests include GPU Computing, Energy Efficiency, Distributed Computing, and High Performance Machine Learning.

 ## News
++ \[Nov 2024\] The papers "SphereFusion: Efficient Panorama Depth Estimation via Gated Fusion" has been accepted by 3DV 2025.
 + \[Sept 2024\] The papers "Discovering Sparsity Allocation for Layer-wise Pruning of Large Language Models" has been accepted by NeurIPS 2024.
 + \[Sept 2024\] The papers "LPZero: Language Model Zero-cost Proxy Search from Zero" has been accepted by EMNLP Findings 2024.
 + \[July 2024\] The papers "3D Question Answering for City Scene Understanding" and "Data Generation Scheme for Thermal Modality with Edge-Guided Adversarial Conditional Diffusion Model" have been accepted by ACMMM 2024.